The Haunting of Bly Manor Ending, Explained

 Most of the characters never really attain what they desire.
 Viola is denied a life with her daughter.
 Her anger and malice are powerful enough to keep the rest of the spirits trapped in the Bly Manor premise.
 Despite the possibilities it shows, Owen and Hannah’s relationship ends before it even begins.
 The two children want to escape the constant grief and pain that they are experiencing by retreating into their memories of their parents.
 It is that vulnerability that Peter wants to exploit by convincing them to let him and Rebecca permanently possess them.
 While he successfully does this with Miles, Rebecca refuses to complete the ritual with Flora and frees Dani with her help.

 When Viola comes into the manor again and is about to Kill Dani, she sees Flora.
 Although her memory has almost faded, she still knows that she is there for a young girl.
 As she takes Flora and begins walking towards the pond, Henry arrives and tries to stop her.
 He is nearly killed in the process.
-Rebecca convinces Flora to let her in one last time, so she can take the pain of death for the young girl.
+Rebecca convinces Flora to let her in one last time so that she can take the pain of death for the young girl.
 Dani then recites the words of possession, effectively permitting Viola to inhabit her body.

 This ends Viola’s reign of terror in the manor.
-All the spirits, including Hannah, Peter, and Rebecca, are free to leave the premise.
-Owen seems to have brought back Henry, but which version has come back, the real Henry or the alter ego, is left unclear.
+All the spirits, including Hannah, Peter, and Rebecca, are free to leave the premises.
+Owen seems to have brought back Henry, but which version has come back, the real Henry or the alter ego is left unclear.
 Either way, he becomes more attentive toward the children.
 In time, Miles and Flora completely forget what happened to them in Bly Manor.

 A Love Story

-Dani and Jaime’s relationship develop slowly during the season. it’s with the gardener’s help that Dani manages to exorcise her past.
+Dani and Jaime’s relationship develops slowly during the season.
+It’s with the gardener’s help that Dani manages to exorcise her past.
 After she becomes the host of Viola’s spirit, the two travel to the US and eventually settle down there.
 They live every day as their last, knowing that Viola can resurface at any time.
-When Dani starts seeing Viola in reflections and one day stops herself from strangling her partner, she realizes that it is her time to leave.
+When Dani starts seeing Viola in reflection and one day stops herself from strangling her partner, she realizes that it is her time to leave.
 Jaime follows her to Bly Manor where she discovers her body at the bottom of the pond.
 This is Dani’s final sacrifice.
 She becomes a much more benevolent version of the ghost of the pond, whose memories of love and her own humanity are still intact.

 The closing scene takes the audience back to that living room.
 It is revealed that the mysterious woman is Jaime, the Indian gentleman is Owen, and the would-be bride is Flora.
 Miles and Henry are also present.
 After the wedding, Jaime goes back to her room.
 She moves a chair so it faces the door, keeps the door ajar, and falls asleep on the chair.
 After all these years, she still believes that her love will return to her someday.